reverseame/Characterizing-TTPs-in-the-macOS-Threat-Landscape/README.md

 Langs.csv -- Programming language based on the analysis of radare
 lib_counts.csv -- Libraries included from all binaries
 unique_hashes_with_info.csv -- Binaries that have behavior in the V.T. sandboxes
+hash_and_malicious_ratio.csv -- Hash and his ratio of malicious detected by A.V. by V.T., the total is the sum of A.V. that has classified the different files by harmless, suspicious, undetected and malicious.

 ## Network info